srieger1/cloud-services-examples/terraform-examples/k3s-advanced-terraform/README.md

 kubectl get pods -n kube-system
 ```

 This is the advanced approach for k3s.
-Its installing helm/traefik with k3s.
-Also its deploying 3 agents with 8gb RAM.
+It's installing helm/traefik with k3s.
+Also it's deploying 3 agents with 8gb RAM.
 You can change that config in locals at main.tf